Kenshiro-28/MAGI/README.md

 You can set your Prime Directives in the file **prime_directives.txt**.

-## Mission mode
+## AI modes

-MAGI features a mission mode that runs autonomously and browses the Internet for up-to-date information.
-To enable mission mode, type the letter **m** and press enter.
-The mission log will be saved in the file **mission_log.txt**.
+To toggle between the different AI modes, type the letter **m** and press enter.

+When running in Mission or NERV mode, a log will be saved in the file **mission_log.txt**.

-You can add useful information in the file **mission_data.txt**.
-This information will only be used if it is related to the current mission.
+You can also add useful information in the file **mission_data.txt**.

+- Normal mode: in this mode, MAGI will respond similarly to other chatbots.

+- Mission mode: this mode generates a more elaborate response based on an action list and up-to-date information from the Internet.

+- NERV mode: this mode authorizes MAGI to run autonomously.
+Once it receives a prompt, it runs continuously and ignores further commands.
+MAGI plans strategies to complete its goal and gets up-to-date information from the Internet.

 ## Plugins